Patricia N. Mathews

 President & CEO

-Active in the community for many years, Ms. Mathews currently serves as Chair of the Board Directors of Washington Regional Association of Grantmakers, where she is also a member of the Health Working Group.
+Active in the community for many years, Ms. Mathews currently serves as Chair of the Board Directors of Washington Regional Association of Grantmakers, where she is also a member of the Healthy Communities Working Group.
 She is also a member of the Fairfax County Community Transformation Leadership Team, and a member of the Women’s Advisory Committee of the Girl Scout Council of the Nation’s Capital.
 She is a graduate of Leadership Greater Washington.

 Ms. Mathews received a B.A. from George Washington University and completed two years of the Master’s Program in Urban Planning at Howard University.
 She is also a graduate of the Advanced Leadership Program at the Kenan-Flagler School of Business at University of North Carolina, Chapel Hill.

 Patricia A.E.
 Rodgers

-Tricia Rodgers has worked in philanthropy in Northern Virginia for the past 18 years.
+Tricia Rodgers has worked in philanthropy in Northern Virginia for over 20 years.
 Prior to joining the Foundation staff, she was the Executive Director of the Arlington Community Foundation.
 She also served in senior staff positions at the United Way of the National Capital Area.
 Ms. Rodgers worked in the federal government in several capacities – as the Director of VISTA, overseeing the activities of more than 3,000 volunteers assigned to non-profit organizations nationwide; on the senior staff of the Interagency Council on the Homeless, where she helped produce the first federal report on homelessness; and as a special assistant to the Assistant Secretary for Vocational and Adult Education in the U.S. Department of Education.